 What you ought to know about Faith Formation Registration

 We offer Faith Formation for grades K-8.
-In 2018-19 we intend to further develop our High School Faith Formation and work on developing additional youth programming.
+In 2018-19 we anticipate looking at further changes to our Elementary programming.

 Faith Formation is a family support program offering basic instruction in the Catholic faith.
 It functions as a supplement to weekly Mass attendance and parental instruction in the faith.